 Pat experienced many new things during her stay in the country.
 Outside of school she helped sheer sheep.
 Her carer, Mrs Lewis came from a large farming family and she herself owned a Welsh mountain pony.
 Without a saddle they would ride the pony up towards the mountains to a large barn where once a year they used it to sheer the sheep in.
 Pat and the other Welsh children would tie the legs of the sheep using a piece of cotton rag.
 Aside from the sheep sheering Pat helped with hay making.
 This was not so much fun becuase Pat suffered from hay fever.

 Pat lived in Wales for three and half years before she returned to her home in London.
-At this time air raids were in occurance.
-In the school holidays Pat revisted Wales and Mr and Mrs Lewis.
+At this time air raids were in occurrence.
+In the school holidays Pat revisited Wales and Mr and Mrs Lewis.
 At fourteen year old and just one year after returning home, Pat joined the work force.